-No permit parking on the 11th Street level until 2:30pm.
+No permit parking on the 11th Street level until 2pm.

-The Clybourn level will have limited parking.
+The Clybourn level will be open to permit parking.

-When entering the Eckstein Hall parking garage, unless you intend to pay for visiting parking, the only reason to pull a ticket is because your MU ID is not working and there are cars behind you, so you can’t back up.
+- When entering the Eckstein Hall parking garage, do not pull a ticket unless you intend to pay for visitor parking.
+The only reason to pull a ticket is because your MUID is not working, cars have lined up behind you, and you cannot back up.
 In that case, pull the ticket, leave immediately by putting the ticket in the exit gate ticket machine, and go to your assigned lot.
-You have a 7 minute grace period to exit with the ticket you just pulled – after that be prepared to pay the $30 parking fee.
-Your parking ticket will not be validated if you are in the lot more than 7 minutes.
+You have a seven-minute grace period to exit with the ticket you just pulled; after that you must pay the $30 parking fee.
+Your parking ticket will not be validated if you are in the lot more than seven minutes.

-Please note that if your MUID does not work for parking – you will need to park in your assigned lot until the issue with your card can be resolved.
-You can email Parking directly to have your ID fixed (supply your name, MU ID, and the type of parking you purchased for the semester) or you can report your issue to office 244B.
+- Please note that if your MUID does not work for parking, you will need to park in your assigned lot until the issue with your card can be resolved.
+You can email Parking Services directly to have your MUID fixed (supply your name, MUID number, and the type of parking you purchased for the semester), or you can report your issue to office 244B.

 - Link to the complete policy at law.marquette.edu/news-students/parking- structure-policy-information-permit-parkers.